MaurycyLiebner/MaurycyLiebner.github.io/docs/index.md

 <h3>Margin</h3>

 Some effects might need to expand the texture size, e.g., blur effects require additional space depending on the radius.
-Enve will expand the texture for you, all you have to do is define the Margin.
+Enve will expand the texture for you, all you have to do is define the **Margin**.

 ![exampleMargin](https://user-images.githubusercontent.com/16670651/75272974-34a92a00-57ff-11ea-8344-b9a5e8ab4868.png#center)